illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 * These questions should be for "I have exhaustive test cases for _X_, so how am I failing _Y_?"
 * Please mention your NetID in the post, so we can look up your code if needed.

+## Getting Help

+It's important to say physically and mentally healthy.
+Please see the links below for mental health resources.
+* Office hours and peer mentoring for course staff will be posted in the forums.
+Office hours will start the second full week of the semester

 ## Absences

 If you are in an exceptional situation -- i.e. family emergency, sickness, please email ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)) and we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).
 For illness-related excuses, you will need a doctor's note of some kind verifying your illness. _No_ illness-related excuses will be accepted without a dated [Emergency Dean's](http://odos.illinois.edu/community-of-care/student-assistance-center/) note stating that you contacted the Emergency Dean.